 Booking link: Petrosetco Vung Tau

-Petrosetco Hotel is a popular choice in the Front Beach of Vung Tau.
-Locating far from the excitement of the city.
-The hotel is where you can enjoy a truly hassle-free vacation.
-Having said that, there are a host of recreational activities such as a golf course situating only 3km away to keep you from ever feeling mundane.
+Petrosetco Hotel is a popular choice on the Front Beach of Vung Tau.
+Located far from the excitement of the city, the hotel is where you can enjoy a truly hassle-free vacation.
+Having said that, there are a host of recreational activities, such as a golf course situated only 3km away, to keep you from ever feeling mundane.

 WHAT TO EAT IN VUNG TAU